To love others well, we believe you have to love your health and love your self.

 Each year, we teach tens of thousands of people to pursue healthy habits that will enrich and possibly extend their lives.
 Look for our educational posts on Facebook and Instagram.
 We educate the angels who volunteer with us so they can bring healthy habits to their communities.
 The five pillars we teach include:

-More than 5 million people die each year from a lack of clean water.
-Those of us lucky enough to have it aplenty should drink 90 to 120 ounces everyday.
+80 percent of illnesses in developing countries are linked to poor water and sanitation conditions.
+Those of us lucky enough to have ample clean water should drink 90 to 120 ounces everyday.
 Proper hydration helps people lose weight, feel energetic, banish headaches, think effectively, and look great.
-Learn more about water’s wowing effects on our health.
+Learn more about its wowing effects on our health.

 We recommend 30 minutes of exercise every day, even if you break it up into three 10-minute spans.
 You can choose the form --walking, running, dancing, yoga or the elliptical but with 30 minutes daily, you will likely:

 Strengthen your heart and lower your blood pressure

 Increase your good HDL cholesterol and decrease the bad LDL, decreasing your risk of a heart attack

 Boost your metabolism, so you burn more calories and help prevent calories from being stored as fat